evant/kotlin-inject/docs/multiplatform.md

 ```

 > [!NOTE]
-> `kotlin-inject-runtime-kmp` is the same as `kotlin-inject-runtime` aside from adding the `KmpComponentCreator` annotation.
+> `kotlin-inject-runtime-kmp` is the same as `kotlin-inject-runtime` aside from adding the `CreateKmpComponent` annotation.

 ### Adding the compiler dependencies